CruizeFinance/Mayflower/README.md

+# Mayflower
+is a potent vessel that guards your crypto riches from the impact of every tidal attack that comes our way.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).